-- 1. To keep up to date with the latest research/thinking in your academic field and with changes to pedagogic practice within LSHTM and more generally; - 2.
+- 1. To keep up-to-date with the latest research/thinking in your academic field and with changes to pedagogic practice within LSHTM and more generally; - 2.
 To undertake and successfully complete the mandatory training required by LSHTM appropriate to the role; - 3.
-To develop strategies for effective line management and support of junior researchers.
+Undertake to complete PGCILT (if not already obtained)